 At the culmination of 10 years of the Commissioner for Children and Young People’s office, it is timely to listen and reflect on what more than 11,000 children and young people in WA have told us about their lives.
 In doing so, it is clear that more needs to be done to meet the needs of our most vulnerable children and young people.

-In early 2018, the Commissioner will release a discussion paper to inform and challenge current thinking on factors that influence vulnerability to harm and lessen outcomes for children and young people.
+In March 2018, the Commissioner released a discussion paper to inform and challenge current thinking on factors that influence vulnerability to harm and lessen outcomes for children and young people.
 Through their voices, the paper provides a unique perspective to advance a collective understanding of vulnerability and how to best address the causes and reduce the impact on children and young people.

-To progress the ideas set out in the discussion paper, the Commissioner will host a program of events in 2018 focused on vulnerable children and young people in our community.
+To progress the ideas set out in the discussion paper, the Commissioner is hosting a program of events in 2018 focused on vulnerable children and young people in our community.

-The Vulnerability Speaker Series will feature presentations from a variety of international, national and distinguished WA leaders and bring together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.
+The Vulnerability Speaker Series features presentations from a variety of international, national and distinguished WA leaders and will bring together government leaders, staff from the community services sector, policy officers and academics to explore how best to address the challenges facing vulnerable children and young people in WA and inform effective strategic responses.

 Rio Tinto is Principal Partner of the Vulnerability Speaker Series in recognition of the importance of supporting vulnerable children and young people to reach their full potential.